berkeleyauv/perception/README.md

     conda activate urobotics

-and install all dependencies with

-    pip3 install -r requirements.txt

 Then clone the repo in a directory of your choice

     git clone https://github.com/berkeleyauv/perception.git

-and install it
+and change directory to the cloned directory and install all dependencies with

+    pip3 install -r requirements.txt

+Then install the perception module with

     pip3 install -e perception/

 Also, our training data is stored here https://www.dropbox.com/sh/rrbfqfutrmifrxs/AAAfXxlcCtWZmUELp4wXyTIxa?dl=0 so download it and unzip it in the same folder as `perception`.

 ### Cython
-To compile cythonized code, run the following commands after `cd`ing into the folder with Cython `setup.py`
+To compile cythonized code, run the following commands after `cd`ing into the folder with Cython `setup.py` (`perception/tasks/segmentation/saliency_detection`)

     python setup.py build_ext --inplace
-    cythonize file_to_cythonize.pyx

 ## misc: